RyanMersmann/node-api-challenge/README.md

 # Sprint Challenge: Express and Node.js - Projects & Actions

+## Interview Questions

+Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+You might prepare by writing down your own answers before hand.

+1. The core features of Node.js and Express and why they are useful. - Node is an environment that allows devs to create server side tool and apps in JS.
+Express is a node web framework and can write handlers for requests with different HTTP parths, sets port to use for connecting, adds additional request middleware.
+2. Understand and explain the use of Middleware?
+Middleware is a software that add different capabilities to apps outside of what is offered by the environment.
+Examples are data management, authentication and API management.
+3. The basic principles of the REST architectural style.
+The rest architecture uses rest request handlers to pass info via json response to the client.
+The client sends a request via get, put, post, delete for example back to the request handler.
+That is then passed to the service handler and then the database and then to the server.
+4. Understand and explain the use of Express Routers.
+Express can route specific functions, files to specific endpoints for a client HTTP requests.
+5. Describe tooling used to manually test the correctness of an API.
+Insomnia is a tool that is used to send requests to the API since we have no front end to test with during the construction of the API. you can send requests a get, post, put, del, etc to send json info to the sever.

 ## Description

 In this challenge, you design and create a web API to manage the following resources: `Projects` and `Actions`.